 We found 20 genetics specialists near Providence, RI.

-Dr. Sumita Gokhale is a specialist in clinical pathology, molecular genetic pathology, and cytopathology.
-Dr. Gokhale is professionally affiliated with Roger Williams Medical Center.
+Dr. Sumita Gokhale's specialties are clinical pathology, molecular genetic pathology, and cytopathology.
+She is professionally affiliated with Roger Williams Medical Center.
 She takes Medicare insurance.
-She has a closed panel.
-She studied medicine at Moti Lal Nehru Medical College.
-For her professional training, Dr. Gokhale completed residency programs at a hospital affiliated with the University of Texas Medical Branch at Galveston and a hospital affiliated with King George Medical University.
-Distinctions awarded to Dr. Gokhale include: Autopsy Award, Stowell Orbison Competition, USCAP; Second Place, Podium Competition, Texas Society; and Pathologists.
+Dr. Gokhale is closed to new patients at this time.
+Her education and training includes medical school at Moti Lal Nehru Medical College and residency at a hospital affiliated with the University of Texas Medical Branch at Galveston and a hospital affiliated with King George Medical University.
+Awards and/or distinctions she has received include Autopsy Award, Stowell Orbison Competition, USCAP; Second Place, Podium Competition, Texas Society; and Pathologists.